fmaguire/mag_sim_paper/manuscript.md

 In accordance with the recommendation in the CAMI challenge [@doi:10.1038/nmeth.4458] the genomes were randomly assigned a relative abundance following a log-normal distribution (μ = 1, σ = 2).
 Plasmid copy number estimates could not be accurately found for all organisms, therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.
-Within each regime, the exact copy number was selected using an appropriately scaled gamma distribution (α = 4, β = 1) or the minimum edge of the regime.
+Within each regime, the exact copy number was selected using an appropriately scaled gamma distribution (α = 4, β = 1) truncated to the regime range.

 Finally, the effective plasmid relative abundance was determined by multiplying the plasmid copy number with the genome relative abundance.
 The full set of randomly assigned relative abundances and copy numbers can be found in Supplemental Table 3.